 SAR Test 1: Radiation Absorption into Human Tissue without Shielding

-SAR Test 2: Radiation Absorption into Human Tissue with SportPort’s Patented Proprietary Shielding
+SAR Test 2: Radiation Absorption into Human Tissue with the SportPort Patented Proprietary Pocket Shielding System

 The FCC’s Standard for Specific Absorption Rate (SAR) for Cellular Telephones

-Working closely with federal health and safety agencies, such as the Food and Drug Administration (FDA), the FCC has adopted limits for safe exposure to radiofrequency (RF) energy.
-These limits are given in terms of a unit referred to as the Specific Absorption Rate (SAR), which is a measure of the amount of radio frequency energy absorbed by the body when using a mobile phone.
+The Federal Communications Commission (the FCC) has worked closely with federal health and safety agencies, such as the Food and Drug Administration (FDA), to determine and adopt limits for safe exposure to radiofrequency (RF) energy used in the functioning of cell phones.
+These FCC cell phone safety recommended limits are given in terms of a unit referred to as the Specific Absorption Rate (SAR), which is a measure of the amount of radio frequency energy absorbed by the body when using a mobile phone.

 Comparison Testing of Specific Absorption Rate (SAR) with and without SportPort Technology

-The purpose of this test is to measure the radiation into the human tissue.
+The purpose of this test is to measure the radiation that can enter into the human tissue when using a cell phone close to your body.
 A flat phantom is used which is filled with liquid which represents the electrical properties of human tissue.
-A probe is used to measure the SAR (Specific Absorption Rate) inside the body liquid.
+A probe is used to measure the SAR inside the body liquid.
 The phone is tested WITH and WITHOUT SportPort’s Proprietary Shielding Technology to determine the effect it has on the SAR value of the phone.